Aluminum Tubing Aluminum Tubing

 Key Takeaways:

-- Fabrication Focus: Products are shipped as raw material, requiring professional cutting, assembly, and tooling by the buyer.
+• Fabrication Focus: Products are shipped as raw material, requiring professional cutting, assembly, and tooling by the buyer.

-- Use-Specific Selection: Choosing the right tubing depends on application type, load requirements, and compatibility with brackets or telescopic systems.
+• Use-Specific Selection: Choosing the right tubing depends on application type, load requirements, and compatibility with brackets or telescopic systems.

 Aluminum tubing is a foundational material across a wide range of professional industries.
 From retail display frames and modular structures to CNC-machined components, aluminum tubing offers the strength, lightweight properties, and versatility that modern fabrication demands.
 Companies that build in-house rely on raw materials they can cut, miter, and finish based on exact project requirements.
 Pre-packaged or assembled parts often fall short of the precision and flexibility professionals need.

 Testrite Aluminum is a U.S.-based aluminum supplier with more than 100 years of manufacturing experience.
 We do more than stock aluminum.
 We provide fabrication-ready materials that meet the standards of professionals.
-Our facility supplies precision tubing used by display manufacturers, digital printers, CNC machinists, and structural fabricators.
+Our facility supplies precision tubing used by display manufacturers, digital printers, CNC machinists, and aluminum structure fabricators.
 Our products support teams who prefer full control over cutting, drilling, and assembly.

 In this piece, we will be discussing what aluminum tubing is, how it’s made, the types available, and how to choose the right tubing for your specific fabrication needs.